 - This traveling exhibition proposes a historical tour of the humanitarian aid initiatives carried out between 1914 and 1949;

-- It highlights the role of women during the conflicts and their consequences for children and displaced populations and underlines the memorial work carried out on these issues by the Museo de la Paz de Gernika (Spain), the Memorial of Terezín (Hungary), the National Contemporary Museum of Slovenia, the Fossoli Camp (Italy), and the Maison d’Izieu (France).
+- It highlights the role of women during the conflicts and their consequences for children and displaced populations and underlines the memorial work carried out on these issues by the Museo de la Paz de Gernika (Spain), the Memorial of Terezín (Czech Republic), the National Contemporary Museum of Slovenia, the Fossoli Camp (Italy), and the Maison d’Izieu (France).

 - Organized in the framework of the project MIGRAID, the exhibit is promoted in Barcelona by the EUROM and the Council of Democratic Memory of the City Council and is on display at the Fifth Gallery of the former prison La Model in Barcelona until May 2021.

 Although women were always present in the wars, their participation was exceptional and invisible until the First World War, when an unprecedented mobilization took place.
 As soon as the conflict was over, governments and political parties pressured them directly forcing them to return home, so they had to leave their jobs, which were again occupied by men.
 Despite this, the war had broadened the horizons of women and produced profound changes that gradually began to be appreciated in the following years.